 There are two large, shared workspaces at Shigaraki, one for studio artists and the other for invited guest artists.
 Lee's time there was intensely focused.
 She found herself working 18 hour days, doing clay tests, painting, drawing and making.
 'There's no distraction,' she explains.
 'It's so selfish, you've got no one else to think about but yourself.'
-This was the first time the ceramist wasn't mixing her own clays; the technicians were at the Institute of Ceramic Studies Gallery in thought of students arriving at their class to find on hand to support with preparation and firing, allowing her to devote every waking minute to making, with the odd break for meals.
+This was the first time the ceramist on hand to support with preparation and firing, allowing her to devote every waking minute to making, with the odd break for meals.